 – It is becoming more important than ever to think through what to communicate and who the target group is.
 Local events where the social and tactile are of great importance should probably continue to be held physically, while events towards a more widespread target group and with a more static agenda today can advantageously be held digital and then instead have a higher frequency and reach more people.
 This also matches how we should think sustainably in the future, it will be difficult to motivate people all over the world for meetings that can just as easily be done digitally and thus save on finances, climate impact and life balance, where local productions do not involve the same strain on the sustainability factors.

-Curious about moving your event online?
+Curious about moving your brand in to the Metaverse?

 Book a demo today and see how vVenues can help to strengthen your brand and business.Book a Demo